 Public identifier(s) (Social Identity)

-Unlike the technically required account and login identifiers, the public identifier represents how the user wants to be seen by other users on the service.
+Unlike the technically required account and login identifiers, the public identifier represents how the user wants to be seen by other users on the app or website.
 Imagine it like clothing or the name by which people know you.

 Online, a user's public identifier is normally a compound object: an avatar, a nickname, and maybe age, gender, and location.
 It gives sufficient data for any viewer to rapidly interpret personal context.

-Public identifiers are usually linked to a detailed user profile, where more identity differentiation is available: "Is this the same John Smith from New York who also wrote the review of The Great Gatsby that I really like?" or "Is this the Mary Jones I went to college with?"
+Public identifiers are usually linked to a detailed user profile, where more identity differentiation is available: "Is this the same John Doe from Miami who also wrote the review of Titanic that I really like?" or "Is this the Alice Jones I went to college with?"

 A sufficiently diverse service might want to offer lots of public identifiers when a specific context requires it.
 For example, when playing wild-west poker, a user would prefer to present the public identity of a rough outlaw or a saloon girl without having that imagery associated with his or her movie reviews.

-Now, let's focus on the design patterns that compound the identity of the users within your app.
+Now, let's focus on the design patterns that compound the identity of the users within your Ionic project.

 The Profile is one of the key pieces of a social offering.
 It becomes the virtual face of the user in your system.

-Profiles are a place for users to express themselves and to create a "voice" or "image" of how they want to be seen in the context of your site.
+Profiles are a place for users to express themselves and to create a "voice" or "image" of how they want to be seen in the context of your app.

 Users seek a central, public location to display all the relevant content and information about themselves to others.
 This desire to share the "curated version of oneself" is directed on both those they know and those they don't, although the information they choose to share with each group may be very different.

-The user wants to check in to see status updates from their friends and current activity from network e.g. comments from friends on recent posts.
+The user wants to check in to see status updates from their friends and current activity from network such as comments from friends on recent posts.
+Nowadays we can also find this kind of information as notifications.

-A central profile for your service is the hub that relationships and other activities can revolve around.
+A central profile for your app is the hub that relationships and other activities can revolve around.

 The Personal Dashboard is the companion to the Profile.
 The dashboard should contain access to activities that the user wants to participate in on an ongoing basis and show information they wish to check regularly.